-Indiana Department of Revenue Allocation of Non-business Income and Indiana Non-unitary Partnership Income
+Allocation of Non-business Income and Indiana Non-unitary Partnership Income

-For Tax Year Beginning AA/ 2009 and Ending BB

-Federal Identification Number

-Complete all applicable sections.
-See separate instructions for IT-20 Schedule F in income tax booklet.
-Attach additional sheets if necessary.
+For Tax Year Beginning 2010 and l Ending Name as shown on return Federal Identification Number Complete all applicable sections.
+See separate instructions for IT-20 Schedule E in in ncome tax booklet.
+Attach additional sheets if necessary

 Identify each item of income.
 Indicate the amount of related non-business expenses (other than state income taxes) for each income source.
-For every line with an entry, subtract column B from column A and enter the net amount in column C. Also enter the net amount in column D if the income is attributable to Indiana.
+For every line with an entry, subtract column B from column A and enter the net amount in column C. Also enter the net amount in column D if the income is